University of Southern California Marshall School of Business MBA Essays & Analysis 2025 - 2026

 Here, you can discuss any defining personal experiences that have shaped who you are.
 This could an unusual life circumstance, mental health, finances, or any other extenuating information that may paint a more authentic and strong picture of you to the AdCom.
 But don’t ramble on; provide the context as quickly as possible and then describe how it has shaped your values, perspective, and experiences.
 Make sure that this information is incremental and relevant to your application.

-Note that this essay is optional.
+Note that if you’re a first-time applicant to Marshall, this essay is optional.
 Don’t add information here just because you have an extra 500 words to work with.
 You may also discuss topics like employment gaps, a low undergraduate GPA or GMAT/GRE scores, or any criminal records or expulsion from school.
 Don’t make excuses!
 Be direct and brief in explaining these, and explain how you have worked on these issues since.

 You might also want to check out our USC Marshall MBA Interview Guide for in-depth insights into USC Marshall's interview process, what they're looking for in prospective candidates, interview schedule and questions for 2024, and tips to ace your interview.